r4gus/nodus/README.md

 ### Known Issues

-Here some tips to solve known issues.
+Here are some tips to solve known issues.

 #### Ubuntu linker error